cespare/gitplus/README.md

 ## TODO

+* `rename-branch` shouldn't push to the remote when it renames it
 * `repush`: rebase and push (in a loop)
   - And delete local branch?
   - And delete remote branch?
 (GH can do this automatically, but it isn't on by default)